East Side Access: Implementation of changes

 A shuttle service, Grand Central Direct, operated between Grand Central Madison and Jamaica between January 25 and February 26, 2023.
 Grand Central Direct trains ran hourly during rush hours in the peak direction stopping at Woodside.
 Midday and weekend trains operated half-hourly, with one train making stops at Kew Gardens, Forest Hills, and Woodside, and one train running nonstop between Jamaica and Grand Central.
-On weekdays, the first train left Jamaica at 6:17 a.m., with the last train leaving Grand Central at 8:04 p.m..
-Trains ran on weekends between 7 a.m. and 10 p.m.
+On weekdays, the first train left Jamaica at 6:17 am, with the last train leaving Grand Central at 8:04 pm.
+Trains ran on weekends between 7 a.m. and 10 pm.

 On February 8, 2023, the MTA announced that new timetables featuring full service to Grand Central Madison would come into effect on February 27, which were largely unchanged from the draft timetables released in June 2022.
 Full service was implemented as scheduled on February 27, 2023.
 After full service was implemented, many riders reported that their trains were delayed and overcrowded.
 In particular, almost all commuters traveling to or from Brooklyn—who constituted 8 to 12 percent of morning rush-hour riders—had to transfer at Jamaica.
 These commuters reported that the new schedules either did not give them enough time to transfer, or forced them to wait for long periods.
 In addition, although the MTA had predicted that 40 percent of riders would travel to Grand Central Madison, only 30 percent ended up doing so.
 In response to these complaints, the MTA added trips and lengthened existing trains to and from Brooklyn, and they also lengthened trains to and from Penn Station.
+By November 2023, about two out of five LIRR commuters to Manhattan were traveling through Grand Central Madison.